Methylprednisolone (IV Steroids)

 What if I can't have IV steroids?

-Alternative approaches exist, including high-dose oral steroids (though absorption is variable) or plasma exchange for severe cases.
+Alternative approaches exist, including bioequivalent high-dose oral corticosteroids in selected optic neuritis cases or plasma exchange for severe steroid-refractory attacks such as NMO/MOGAD.

 Medical Disclaimer: This information is for educational purposes only and does not replace professional medical advice.